robinkarlberg/transfer.zip-blog/_posts/2024-07-27-how-to-easily-upload-zip-file-online.md

 layout: post
 title:  "How to easily upload zip file online"
 ---
-**Seemingly, there is no quick and easy way to upload and send files like .zip-files on the modern web.** You might start with WhatsApp, but its 16MB limit can be frustratingly restrictive.
+**Seemingly, there is no quick and easy way to upload and send files like .zip files on the modern web.** You might start with WhatsApp, but its 16MB limit can be frustratingly restrictive.
 Email isn't feasible due to attachment size constraints.
 Dropbox looks promising, but it has a 2GB limit on free file transfers.
 OneDrive could be another option, but its interface is overly complex, you just want something quick, easy and free!

 **So in this blog post, we will list what we think are the top three of the easiest and fastest file transfer services, so you can transfer your .zip files and more, hassle-free.**